larsrh/website/_articles/2019-in-review.md

 I had only week to relax after Scala Days before I went to Japan for Scala Matsuri, an event where [I've already documented my experiences](/articles/scala-matsuri/).
 That week I was invited to the annual Sommerfest of the computer science department of TUM:
 The university awarded me with a teaching award for 2018.
-That was about the only official appreciation I've received for pouring endless of hours and overtime into student success.
+That was about the only official appreciation I've received for pouring endless hours and overtime into student success.
 I'm grateful for the award but those don't replace structural improvements in undergrad teaching, something us doctoral students have been demanding year after year.
 But as Karl Valentin said, we weren't even being ignored.